google-fabric/galley/README.md

 **command**: Command to override the default from the image.
 Can either be a string, which Docker will run with `/bin/sh -c`, or an array of strings, which should be an executable and its arguments.

 **entrypoint**: Override the default entrypoint from the image.
-String that matches an executable in the container.
+String path for an executable in the container.

 **env**: Hash of environment variable names and their values to set in the container.
 If the values are themselves hashes, they are assumed to be from Galley “env” to value.